 insiteadm / 1nSitePa$$ for Private Node Server 2.x

 admin / password for earlier versions

 Make sure to change the default password to something more secure.

 * Features available only after Private Node Server registration.

-† Features also available in the Private Node Server console.
+† Features also available in the Private Node Server VM console.

 This is the main page you see when you log in to Private Node Server Control Panel.

 Location Number – The location ID that you can use in AlertSite API calls to create monitors or generate reports programmatically.